Introduction to Data Science and Artificial Intelligence using 『eStat』, R, and Python

 Professor, ADA University, Azerbaijan

-Ph.D. in O.R., Case Western Reserve University
+Ph.D. in Operations Research, Case Western Reserve University

 President, Korean Statistical Society